 First, Let’s Review A Bit About Cinnamon

 The popular cinnamon belongs to the Cinnamomum family and is rooted in Southeast Asia, the Caribbean, and South America.
 Cinnamon comes in various forms, namely cinnamon sticks, cinnamon extract, cinnamon oil, and ground cinnamon.
+Besides, there are several kinds of cinnamon.

 The sweet, woody and spicy taste of cinnamon makes it an essential ingredient in many types of dishes, including sweet desserts, like cookies in the fall, savory dishes, and drinks.